 Tenggol is the southernmost island in Terengganu State’s archipelago chain, stretching over the South China Sea.
-Unlike its neighbours the Perhentian Islands, this place hardly gets any visitors apart from a handful of locals.
+Unlike its neighbours, the Perhentian Islands, this place hardly sees any visitors besides a handful of locals.
 Expect ideal snorkelling conditions, daily whale shark tours and jungle trails.
 Culture Trip recommends Tenggol Island Beach Resort for a luxurious beach getaway.
 To get here, take a five-hour bus from Kuala Lumpur to Kuala Dungan followed by a 50-minute ferry to Tenggol Island.
 It’s worth the long trip.

 Terengganu’s Kapas Island is practically uninhabited compared to its neighbours.
-Only a handful of guesthouses and hostels line the empty coastlines, catering towards budget-conscious crowds.
+Only a handful of guesthouses and hostels line the empty coastlines, catering to budget-conscious crowds.
 Forget luxury resorts, mass development and WiFi: Kapas is all about reflection and solitude.
 Expect vast coastlines, colourful coral reefs and crystal-clear waters.
-Culture Trip recommends at least two nights here to get the most out of one of Malaysia’s most secret islands along the eastern coast.
+Culture Trip recommends at least two nights here to get the most out of one of Malaysia’s most mysterious islands.

-Gem Island (Pulau Gemia) bursts with marine life among its vibrant coral reefs.
-Palm trees line the soft, sandy beaches just a stone’s throw away from deep and lush jungle.
+The vibrant coral reefs of Gem Island (Pulau Gemia) are bursting with marine life, while palm trees line the soft, sandy beaches just a stone’s throw from deep, lush jungle.
 While this might sound like many other islands in Malaysia, it lacks one crucial element: tourists.
 Apart from the handful of guests at the island’s resort and spa, you won’t see another soul.
-Ask locals in Kuala Lumpur and most won’t know Gem, making it one of the most secret islands in Malaysia.
+Ask locals in Kuala Lumpur and most won’t know Gem, making it one of the lesser-known islands in Malaysia.

-Dazzling white-sand beaches, celebrity-favourite resorts and beachfront villas are three ways to describe Rawa Island.
-This tiny coral island off Johor State has just two resorts, alluring those looking for a very private retreat.
-Wake up to the sound of lapping waves and open the curtains to the empty white coastline.
-This piece of paradise comes with a high price tag and limited rooms that often sell out months in advance.
-Rawa is perfect for honeymooners or more affluent couples on a romantic getaway.
+Dazzling white-sand beaches, celebrity-favoured resorts and beachfront villas sum up Rawa Island.
+This tiny coral island off Johor State has just two resorts – making it particularly attractive to those looking for extreme privacy – so it’s no surprise that this piece of paradise comes with a high price tag and limited rooms that often sell out months in advance.
+Rawa is perfect for honeymooners or couples on a romantic getaway.

 When you hear the name Penang, images of colonial George Town and street art might spring to mind.
 But hardly anyone (Malaysians included) can name the hidden Kerachut Beach.
-This remote beach sits some two hours along a jungle trail from Penang National Park’s main entrance.
-When you get there, you’ll find an empty soft-sanded coastline with yellow sandstone rocks bordering the jungle.
-Pro tip: Combine a day at Kerachut Beach with a trip to the nearby Pantai Kerachut Turtle Conservation Centre to learn about Penang’s turtles.
+This remote beach sits some two hours along a jungle trail from Penang National Park’s main entrance, rewarding those who find it with an empty soft-sanded coastline and yellow sandstone rocks bordering the jungle.
+We recommend combining a day at Kerachut Beach with a trip to the nearby Pantai Kerachut Turtle Conservation Centre to learn about Penang’s turtles.

-Despite a recent tourist campaign, Perak’s Pangkor remains one of the least-visited islands in Malaysia.
-The lack of tourism keeps their beaches empty and pollution-free.
-Coral Beach on Pangkor’s northwest coast combines stunning views of the islands towards the horizon with an unparalleled level of serenity.
-The few guesthouses fill the tiny streets across the road from the beach, with local-style cafés and restaurants overlooking the sea.
-Pangkor Island and Coral Beach are among the more accessible secret islands in Malaysia from Kuala Lumpur.
-Find out how to travel to Pangkor Island here.
+Despite a recent tourist campaign, Perak’s Pangkor remains one of the least-visited islands in Malaysia – and the lack of tourism keeps their beaches both empty and pollution-free.
+Coral Beach on Pangkor’s northwest coast offers stunning views of the neighbouring islands, and the island’s few guesthouses fill the tiny streets across the road from the beach, with local-style cafés and restaurants overlooking the sea.
+Pangkor Island and Coral Beach are among the more accessible secret islands in Malaysia if you’e travelling from Kuala Lumpur.

-Pantai Cahaya Bulan (Moonlight Beach) in Kelantan is among the most secret beaches in Malaysia.
-Hardly any Malaysians outside of Kelantan State have even heard of this hidden spot.
-Local families hit the white-sand shores for weekend barbeques.
-Apart from sunbathing and the views, tourists can take part in water sports and go horseback riding.
+Pantai Cahaya Bulan (Moonlight Beach) in Kelantan is among the most secret beaches in Malaysia, and hardly any Malaysians outside of Kelantan State have even heard of this hidden spot.
+Local families hit the white-sand shores for weekend barbecues, while tourists enjoy sunbathing, spectacular views, water sports and horseback riding.
 But the highlight is the chance to see the dozens of colourful kites that showcase Kelantanese culture.
-Guesthouses and hotels lie within five minutes of Pantai Cahaya Bulan.